About the Young Inventors’ Program®

 Teacher training can also be done through mentoring—communication between a new teacher of invention and a more experienced teacher of invention.

-LOCAL ANNUAL SCHOOL PROGRAMS provide over 5,000 New Hampshire students with the opportunity to participate in the Young Inventors' Program®.
+LOCAL ANNUAL SCHOOL PROGRAMS provide New Hampshire students with the opportunity to participate in the Young Inventors' Program®.
 Each student identifies a problem to be solved and goes about solving it.
 These programs help students develop the essential skills of logical thinking, creative problem solving, intellectual risk taking and communication.

 The statewide INVENTION CELEBRATION gives students the opportunity to share their creativity with their peers from around the state and receive recognition for their efforts.